CodeYourFuture/fundamentals-blockly/exercises/button_variables_state.md

 We can give this value a label like `click_count` and refer to `click_count` when we need to get the number of clicks.
 In programming, we call this label a variable.

-ℹ️ A variable is a label for some value.
+ℹ️ A **variable** is a label for some value. ℹ️ The **state** is any data that gets updated during the running of a program.
+We use variables to refer to the state in our program.

 In this exercise, we're going to create a variable `click_count` and update it when a user clicks on a particular button.